Here are some updates on the Mexico residency visa income requirements for 2023.

 We Need YOUR Help

-If you have been in touch with a Mexican Consulate that has given you their income requirements for 2023 and that consulate is not on this list, please forward that information to [email protected]
+If you have been in touch with a Mexican Consulate that has given you their income requirements for 2024 and that consulate is not on this list, please share that information with us.

 But please remember I can only publish that information if you forward the actual email from the consulate.
 Hearsay is not reliable enough.